spromicky/Details_Covenants/README.md

 In version `1.0.0` players with this addon share they covenant by addon messaging.
 So covenants will be detected immidiatly for players with this addon.

-**Important for Details!**: Its based on nickname feature of Details.
+> **Important for Details!:** Its based on nickname feature of Details.
 You shouldn't disable nicknames, for correct work.
+> **New:** From version `1.2.0` you can ignore nicknames from Details.
+Use command `/dc ignore on`.
+This addon still require nickname feature, so this command force turn on nickname feature in Details!, but addon will ignore any nickname returned by this feature.
+Only add a covenant icon.
+> If you wanna return nicknames in Details! use command `/dc ignore off`.
+After that Details! returns to usual behaviour.

 ### Commands: